Self Employment: Working For Yourself in the UK

 Naming Your Business

 You can use your own name or trade under a business name.
-If “trading as” you will need to make sure the trading name is not similar to a business that already exists/considered offensive or misleading.
-You must include your own name and business name (if you have one) on any official paperwork, like invoices and letters and so on.
+If “trading as” you will need to make sure the trading name is not similar to a business that already exists/is considered offensive or misleading.
+You must include your own name and business name (if you have one) on any official paperwork, like invoices and letters, and so on.

 National Insurance Number

 You will need your National Insurance number to register for Self Employment.
-If you do not have a National Insurance number you can apply online and call
+If you do not have a National Insurance number you will need to call the National Insurance number application line on 0800 141 2079 who will chat through the next steps with you.

 Registering with HMRC